-It is quite possible to agree that the leaver should retain some or all of their shares, but that can store up difficulties for an eventual sale process.
+It is quite possible to agree that management leavers should retain some or all of their shares, but that can store up difficulties for an eventual sale process.
 At a minimum the investor and company should ensure that voting rights do not survive the leaver’s departure.
 The articles of association may already provide for this.

 4. Share price and valuation

 If a leaver has agreed, or is required, to sell some or all of their shares, the next challenge is to determine the share price.
 That will typically be governed by the terms of the shareholders agreement and/or articles of association, and will depend on the circumstances of the leaver’s departure.
-A leaver is usually classified as either a ‘good’ or ‘bad’ leaver; ‘bad’ including resignation, breach, and grounds justifying summary dismissal, and ‘good’ including death and permanent bad health – the middle ground is subject to negotiation.
+Management leavers are usually classified as either a ‘good’ or ‘bad’ leaver; ‘bad’ including resignation, breach, and grounds justifying summary dismissal, and ‘good’ including death and permanent bad health – the middle ground is subject to negotiation.

 ‘Good leaver’ share price is typically market value, and ‘bad leaver’ price is typically the lower of market value and the amount paid for the shares.
 Be careful to check the articles of association for concepts of ‘vesting’ though; if ‘vesting’ applies only a specified proportion of the leaver’s shares (based on time elapsed since acquiring the shares) may be eligible for ‘good leaver’ price.
 Market value is typically defined as a price agreed between the leaver and the company, representing what a willing seller and a willing buyer would agree on the open market.
 This test, being hypothetical, does create potential for disagreement, so if the company and the leaver are unable to agree on a ‘market value’ this is typically referred to a third party expert (an accountant) for determination their behalf.

-Once share price has been settled, the terms and price of any sale can be incorporated into a settlement agreement with the leaver, providing a ‘clean break’ for all involved.
+Once share price has been settled, the terms and price of any sale can be incorporated into a settlement agreement with the management leavers, providing a ‘clean break’ for all involved.

 5. Security for earn-out payments

 Even after the relevant individual has left the company (and potentially also ceased to be a shareholder), their behaviour can continue to impact on the company.
-To mitigate the risk of the leaver strengthening a competitor, or soliciting clients or employees away from the company, the leaver should have been required to sign up to restrictive covenants (non-competes and non-solicits) in their service agreement and any shareholders’ agreement.
+To mitigate the risk of the management leavers strengthening a competitor, or soliciting clients or employees away from the company, the management leavers should have been required to sign up to restrictive covenants (non-competes and non-solicits) in their service agreement and any shareholders’ agreement.